curityio/username-password-authenticator/test/README.md

 ```

 Whenever you change the plugin code, build it into deployable JAR files.\
-The build script does so by producing a custom Docker image for the Curity Identity Server:
+The build script builds the JAR files and creates a custom Docker image for the Curity Identity Server with the plugin:

 ```bash
 ./test/build.sh
 ```

 The example deployment enables the internet based OAuth Tools to be used as a test client.\
-The deployment script uses ngrok to expose port 8443 of the local identity server to OAuth Tools:
+The deployment script uses ngrok to expose port 8443 of the local Curity Identity Server to OAuth Tools:

 ```bash
 ./test/deploy.sh